dsccommunity/ExchangeDsc/README.md

 * **Identity**: Hostname of the UM server to configure.
 * **Credential**: Credentials used to establish a remote PowerShell session to Exchange.
-* **UMStartupMode**: UMStartupMode for the UM server.
+* **UMStartupMode**: Specifies whether the Microsoft Exchange Unified Messaging Call Router service starts up in TCP, TLS, or Dual mode
 * **DialPlans**: Specifies all dial plans that the Unified Messaging service handles incoming calls for.
 * **GrammarGenerationSchedule**: Specifies the Grammar Generation Schedule.
 * **IPAddressFamily**: Specifies whether the UM IP gateway will use IPv4, IPv6, or both to communicate. {IPv4Only | IPv6Only | Any}